Julia-XAI/ExplainableAI.jl/README.md

 This package implements interpretability methods and visualizations for neural networks, similar to [Captum][captum-repo] and [Zennit][zennit-repo] for PyTorch and [iNNvestigate][innvestigate-repo] for Keras models.

 ## Installation
-To install this package and its dependencies, open the Julia REPL and run
+This package supports Julia ≥1.6.
+To install it, open the Julia REPL and run
 ```julia-repl
 julia> ]add ExplainableAI
 ```